hrs2203/algorithmsHrs/Assignment1.md

 2. <b>Identify and analyze various billing models available in Cloud computing.</b>

+	The definitions and a short description of pricing schemes which variesdepending on the services are shown below

+	01) Time-based : Pricing based on how longa serviceis being used.
+	02) Volume based : Pricing based on thecapacityofa metric.
+	03) Flat rate : Afixed tariff for a specified amount of time.
+	04) Priority pricing : Services are labeled and priced according to their priority.
+	05) Edge pricing : Acalculation is done based on the distance between the service and the user.
+	06) Responsive pricing : Charging is activated only on service congestion.
+	07) Session-oriented : Based on the use given to the session.
+	08) Usage-based : Based on the general use of the service for a period, e.g. a month.
+	09) Content-based : Based on the accessed content.
+	10) Location-based : Based on the access point of the user.
+	11) Service type : Based on the usage of the service.
+	12) Free of charge : No charge for the services.
+	13) Periodical fees : Payment of time to time quantities for the use of a service.
+	14) Pre-paid : The payment for theservice will be in advance.
+	15) Post-paid : The payment for theservice will be after it’s use.
+	16) Online : The accounting performed while the user makes use of a service.
+	17) Offline : After the use of the service,the accounting process should proceed.

 3. <b>Explain which computational paradigm- cloud, edge or fog - is more suitable for vehicular Adhoc networks.</b>